begin with a free consultation (949) 870-3800

 Workers’ compensation offers several types of support:

-- Medical Care: Covers all reasonable medical treatment related to your injury, including doctor visits, hospital care, medications, and therapy.
+• Medical Care: Covers all reasonable medical treatment related to your injury, including doctor visits, hospital care, medications, and therapy.

-- Temporary Disability Benefits: Replaces part of your lost wages while you recover and are unable to work, as certified by your doctor.
+• Temporary Disability Benefits: Replaces part of your lost wages while you recover and are unable to work, as certified by your doctor.

-- Supplemental Job Displacement Benefits: Offers a voucher to help pay for retraining or new job skills if you cannot return to your previous job due to your injury.
+• Supplemental Job Displacement Benefits: Offers a voucher to help pay for retraining or new job skills if you cannot return to your previous job due to your injury.

 In most situations, workers’ compensation is considered your only option for legal action against your direct employer.
 This rule is known as the exclusive remedy doctrine, and it means you generally cannot sue your employer for negligence, even if unsafe conditions caused your injury.
 However, workers’ compensation does not include payments for pain, suffering, or reduced quality of life.

-If someone other than your employer was responsible for the unsafe condition that caused your injury, you may have the right to file a third-party personal injury lawsuit.
+If someone other than your employer was responsible for the unsafe condition that caused your injury, you may have the right to file a third-party personal injury claim.
 These claims allow you to seek compensation beyond what workers’ comp provides, including damages for pain, emotional stress, and long-term hardship.

 Common Causes of Serious Construction Accidents

-1. Falls from Heights
+1. Falls From Heights

-- Ladder Accidents: Many falls happen when ladders are unstable, damaged, or used incorrectly.
+Ladder accidents: Many falls happen when ladders are unstable, damaged, or used incorrectly.
 Choosing the wrong type of ladder or placing it on uneven ground increases the risk.

-- Roof and Skylight Falls: Roof work poses serious hazards, especially when edges are unguarded or skylights are left uncovered.
+Roof and skylight falls: Roof work poses serious hazards, especially when edges are unguarded or skylights are left uncovered.
 Lightweight materials like plastic or plywood may not prevent a fall.
 Our attorneys regularly apply OSHA regulations, including 29 CFR 1926 Subpart M, to evaluate safety violations in these cases.

 These types of falls are almost always preventable when proper safety measures are followed, which is why identifying failures in training, supervision, or site conditions is often central to a successful legal claim.